brick/geo/README.md

 Then head on to the [Configuration](#configuration) section to configure a GIS geometry engine.

-Failure to configure a geometry engine would result in a `GeometryException` being thrown when trying to use a method that requires one.
+Failure to configure a geometry engine would result in a `GeometryEngineException` being thrown when trying to use a method that requires one.

 Configuration
 -------------